OSD Students Will

 - Be well versed in local, national and world history and understand how prejudice, racism and xenophobia have contributed to conflict.

 - Demonstrate the ability to recognize that biased attitudes expressed consistently over time gradually distort perceptions until stereotypes and myths about people different from oneself are accepted as reality.

 - Empower themselves to interrupt discriminatory remarks and attitudes.

 - Evaluate the significance and dependability of information used to support positions.

 - Analyze the validity, reliability and credibility of information from a variety of primary and secondary sources while researching an issue or event.

-All CHS teachers will engage in Equity training at least one time per month, led by CHS staff, to further their understanding of culturally responsive education.
+All CHS teachers will engage in using an equity lens in inquiry cycles and student growth at least one time per month, during learning Wednesday, to further their understanding of culturally responsive education.
 Teachers will work both synchronous and asynchronous to complete work and learn more about how cultural diversity impacts our teaching and student learning.
 Multiple check-ins throughout the year will give staff the opportunity to share what they are learning and what wonderings they still want to explore.